Table of contents

 Optimize your store

-Even if you’re happy with your site’s look and feel, it’s always great to go the extra mile and improve your visitors’ shopping experience as much as possible.
+Even when your Shopify store looks amazing, it’s always smart to go the extra mile and improve your visitors’ shopping experience as much as possible.

 Social media marketing